 Matthew 18:6 6 but whoever causes one of these little ones who believe in me to sin, it would be better for him to have a great millstone fastened around his neck and to be drowned in the depth of the sea.

 Paul is not a man-pleaser, nor can we afford to cater to those who insist that they can be saved by their maintaining their own favorite brand of self-justifying righteousness.

 In verses 11-24, Paul gives his powerful testimony of how he was once was a self-righteous Pharisee persecuting the church, subscribing to the false doctrine of self-justification through attempts at external conformity to the Law.
 He was converted by the revelation of Who God truly is and what He has done through the person of His Son.
-Paul, once known as Saul of Tarsus, met the crucified, risen, glorified Jesus Christ on the road to Damascus (Acts 9).
+Paul, once known as Saul of Tarsus, met the crucified, risen, glorified Jesus Christ, on the road to Damascus (Acts 9).
 Paul did not make up this gospel.
 Nor did he get it from any other man.
 He received it directly from Jesus Christ.
 His understanding of the gospel of God’s saving grace was confirmed by the apostle Peter when he went up to Jerusalem three years later.
-He has already been preaching Christ in the synagogues in Syria.
+He had already been preaching Christ in the synagogues in Syria.
 He also met with Jesus’ half-brother, James (1:19).
 Saul’s conversion was a God-glorifying wonder to those who met him.